fadao23/kubeadm-simple/README.md

 Copy this command and :

-- Open Another terminal or exit this one and :
+- Open Another terminal or exit this one :

 ```
 vagrant ssh worker-1